salvois/LargeXlsx/README.md

 * column and row formatting (custom width, height, hidden columns/rows)
 * auto filter
 * cell validation, such as dropdown list of allowed values
+* right-to-left worksheets, to support languages such as Arabic and Hebrew

 ## Example